hydroffice/hyo2_qc/docs/user_manual_survey_flier_finder.rst

     single: fliers

 ..warning::
-It is NOT guaranteed that the Find Fliers algorithm will identify all the fliers.
-As such, it is recommended to use Find Fliers in combination with other QC methods.
+It is NOT guaranteed that the Flier Finder algorithm will identify all the fliers.
+As such, it is recommended to use Flier Finder in combination with other QC methods.

 How To Use?
 ^^^^^^^^^^^